Is my child ready for kindergarten? It is a question that I asked three times. One with each kid!

 Don’t put too much pressure on your child based on the Kindergarten Checklists, remember we all learn and develop at different speeds; and at the end of the day, this printable list is just a way to get an idea of where to offer your kids some extra help.

-Free Resources to Get Kids Ready for Kindergarten
+Free Resources for Kindergarten Prep

 - Check out over 1K preschool activities and craft ideas from Kids Activities Blog that can be a playful learning experience!
 Fun practice for things like writing, use scissors, basic shapes, gluing and more!